kunstmusik/blue-manual/docs/users/reference/soundObjects/pythonObject.md

 blueProjectDir

-:   The location of the current project\'s directory.
+:   The location of the current project's directory.
 Includes path
     separator at end.

-There is a checkbox entitled \"Process at Start\".
+There is a checkbox entitled "Process at Start".
 Selecting this option will have the script of the PythonObject run when a .blue project is loaded.
 This is useful for scripts that act as library functions, but themselves do not generate any notes.
-For example, you might define a number of score generation utility functions in one PythonObject that has \"Process at Start\" enabled.
+For example, you might define a number of score generation utility functions in one PythonObject that has "Process at Start" enabled.
 Your other PythonObjects may then use the functions from that PythonObject.
-Next time you load your project, if that PythonObject hasn\'t been run, your other PythonObjects will not be able to be run either.
-If you are rendering from the beginning of a project, this won\'t be an issue, but if you\'re starting work in the middle of a project, you will need to evaluate that utility PythonObject at least once.
-You can either do a run from the start at least once, use the \"Test\" button to have that evaluated, or use \"Process at Start\" and have Blue ensure it is loaded into the python interpreter when you load your projects.
+Next time you load your project, if that PythonObject hasn't been run, your other PythonObjects will not be able to be run either.
+If you are rendering from the beginning of a project, this won't be an issue, but if you're starting work in the middle of a project, you will need to evaluate that utility PythonObject at least once.
+You can either do a run from the start at least once, use the "Test" button to have that evaluated, or use "Process at Start" and have Blue ensure it is loaded into the python interpreter when you load your projects.